 Even so, the service of this resort is exceptional.
-They will assign an assistant to you attend to your needs during you entire stay.
-The assistant will welcome you, stand as your island hopping guide, and get your order and serve your meal every day.
-You don’t need to look for anyone else in the resort for anything that you need.
-Your dedicated helper will be there for you all the time.
+They assigned an assistant to attend to our needs during our entire stay.
+He was also our island hopping guide and food server.
+We don’t need to look for anyone else in the resort for anything that we need.
+Our helper was here for us all the time.

 For inquiries and reservations, please contact Remia Pestaño at +639999918643